 Is there experimental evidence of altermagnetism?

-The first description of altermagnetism in RuO2 predicted that altermagnets host the anomalous (crystal) Hall effect [2].
-The effect was promptly measured in RuO2 [7] and more altermagnetic candidates.
-Also spin current and torques have been measured in material candidates for altermagnets [8,9,10].
-Such measurements indirectly point towards these systems being altermagnetic, as the effects are possible due to the specific symmetries of altermagnets.
-More recently, the time-reversal symmetry breaking of altermagnetic electronic band structures was observed directly [11].
-Most recently, (spin-polarized) ARPES showed the band structure lifts Kramers spin degeneracy altermagnetically [12-14], which has created excitement not only in the scientific community, but also in main-stream media.
-A new experimental report also shows d-wave order in RuO2 [15].
+The first description of the altermagnetic electronic band structure in the entire Brillouin zone predicted that altermagnets host time-reversal symmetry broken energy bands and the anomalous (crystal) Hall effect [2].
+This effect was measured in several altermagnetic candidates [7-9].
+Also, spin currents have been indirectly measured via the torque an altermagnetic candidate exerts on a ferromagnet [10-12].
+Such measurements suggests that these systems can be altermagnetic, as the effects are possible due to the specific symmetries of altermagnets.
+Moreover, time-reversal symmetry breaking of the electronic band structure was observed directly in a material candidate [13].
+Most recently, (spin-polarized) ARPES showed the band structure lifts Kramers spin degeneracy altermagnetically [14-19], which is considered direct evidence of altermagnetism.
+This has created excitement also beyond the scientific community.

 [3] Rafael González-Hernández, Libor Šmejkal, Karel Výborný, et al., Phys.
 Rev. Lett.
 126, 127701 (2021).